 Once you’ve entered the name of an owner or owning entity, you’ll again see a list of properties that match your applied filters (as you would when searching by zip code).

-Scroll through your target owner’s portfolio to an individual property of interest, click into its profile page, and visit the Tax tab.
+Scroll through your target owner’s portfolio to an individual property of interest, click on its profile page, and visit the Tax tab.

 Public Records Property Value Search

-Another way to understand a properties market value is to search through local property sales records to again look at properties that have recently sold.
+Another way to understand a property’s market value is to search through local property sales records to again look at properties that have recently sold.

-Using any of these sites allows you to see sales documents tied to local commercial properties, working in a similar way to that of Reonomy Comps.
+Using any of these sites allows you to see sales documents tied to local commercial properties, working in a similar way to that of Reonomy’s comps.

-If you’re a bit more strapped for time, or simply would rather let someone else do the value searching for you, you can turn to a consultant or commercial appraisal service.
+If you’re a bit more strapped for time, or simply would rather let someone else find a property value, you can turn to a consultant, researcher, or more formally, an appraiser.